Swartz Creek, Michigan: City

-Also in December 2013, City Manager Paul Bueche planned for a medical and disability leave from his job with the recommendation that an interim and permanent replacement be hired, city zoning administrator and DDA director Adam Zettel.
+Also in December 2013, City Manager Paul Bueche, who was preparing for medical and disability leave, recommended the promotion of Adam Zettel, the current city zoning administrator and DDA Director, as interim City Manager.
 Zettel was also assistant city manager for the city of Owosso and former assistant city manager for the city from 2006 to 2010.
 The city council accepted Bueche's recommendation and hired Zettel effective January 1, 2014.
 Bueche died on May 15, 2014.

-Sport Creek Raceway was closed by the Michigan Gaming Control Board on January 1, 2015, when the raceway could not agree to terms with the Michigan Harness Horsemen's Association.
-Despite being under new ownership as of January 2019, there were no plans to reopen the track in 2019.
+Sport Creek Raceway was closed by the Michigan Gaming Control Board on January 1, 2015, as the raceway could not agree to terms with the Michigan Harness Horsemen's Association.
+As of 2023, despite being under new ownership, there continue to be no plans to reopen the track.

-A 5.7-mil property-tax levy for streets was placed on the May 5, 2015 ballot that had a statewide street proposal.
+A 5.7-mil property-tax levy for streets was placed on the May 5, 2015 ballot.
 The city proposal failed 729 to 831.
-The city residents passed a street repair millage of 4.22 on May 3, 2016.
+On May 3, 2016, a smaller, 4.22-mil property-tax levy for street improvements was finally approved by city residents.

 Fourth-precinct council member Michael Shumaker died on March 2, 2016, with his appointed temporary replacement being Jim Florence.
 A council member considered the city charter to have conflicting provisions thus bring into question an interim election in November.
 After 34 years of council service, Richard B. Abrams, last serving as mayor pro tem and prior mayor, did not seek reelection in November 2016.

 On January 9, 2016, the Swartz Creek City Council voted to disband its police department by merging the department with Mundy Township's into the Metro Police Authority of Genesee County effective February 1, 2017.
 On October 1, 2019, the city turned over the operation of the city's parking violations bureau to the Metro Police Authority.
 Swartz Creek began receiving Karegnondi Water Authority water treated by Genesee County Drain Commission Water and Waste Division on December 15, 2017.

-As of January 2022, Swartz creek community school has completed many renovations on both community schools within the city limits, and the satellite elementary schools.
+By January 2022, Swartz Creek Community Schools completed a series of renovations on both schools within the city limits, in addition to the satellite elementary schools.
 A new, updated football field was completed in 2019, four years after the completion of the Swartz Creek Performing Arts Center.
-The High school has added what is planned to be a new STEM wing, and the middle school has completed 2/3 construction phases to bring a combination of STEM classrooms and performing arts.
+A new STEM wing was constructed at the high school, while the middle school continues to undergo construction to allow for STEM classrooms and performing arts facilities.

 Government

-The city has three parks, Elms Road Park, Winshall Park and Bicentennial Park, with Bicentennial being a limited park with a pavilion and a few benches.
+The city has three parks, Elms Road Park, Abrams Park and Bicentennial Park, with Bicentennial being a limited park with a pavilion and a few benches.
 The city provides a building that is shared by the senior center and the library branch.

 The city is served by the following other governmental agencies: